Northeast Lakeview College is a public

 A center for educational excellence, Northeast Lakeview College combines innovative classroom instruction with hands-on experience to provide exemplary enrichment opportunities.
 As the newest community college in the nation, we provide a variety of degree plans, flexible course schedules, and a small, student-focused environment.

-Campus and Building Maps
+College and Building Maps

 Academic I Building